A Novel Approach to Predictive Accuracy Testing in Nested Environments: Empirical Size and Power

-Before proceeding further it is also useful to briefly rationalise the size behaviour of these two statistics when $\lambda_{2}^{0}$ is chosen to lie almost at its boundary as when we set $\lambda_{2}^{0}=0.95$.
+Before proceeding further it is also useful to briefly rationalise the size behavior of these two statistics when $\lambda_{2}^{0}$ is chosen to lie almost at its boundary as when we set $\lambda_{2}^{0}=0.95$.
 In such instances we noted the mild undersizeness of ${\cal S}_{T}^{0}(\lambda_{1}^{0}=1,\lambda_{2}^{0})$ and mild oversizeness of ${\cal S}_{T,adj}^{0}(\lambda_{1}^{0}=1,\lambda_{2}^{0})$ when operating with small to moderately sized samples.
 A magnitude of $\lambda_{2}^{0}$ that is close to 1 essentially translates into more `MSE content' from the larger model and hence a greater exposure to estimation noise when the null model holds true.
 This results in the unadjusted ${\cal S}_{T}^{0}(\lambda_{1}^{0}=1,\lambda_{2}^{0})$ test statistic's distribution being pushed leftward with fewer than expected rejections of the null.
 On the other hand the adjusted statistic which aims to correct for estimation error via (\ref{eq:32}) sees its correction factor's contribution increase as $\lambda_{2}^{0}\rightarrow 1$, a correction factor that is overly inflated in small samples.
+At this stage it is also useful to point out that the effective sample size is given by $T-k_{0}$ so that under $\pi_{0}=0.25$ and $T=250$ we have only about 188 data points when implementing the tests.
+A highly persistent predictor combined with such a small sample size can be seen to result in some degree of oversizeness for $S_{T,adj}(\lambda_{1}^{0},\lambda_{2}^{0})$ based inferences when $|\lambda_{1}^{0}-\lambda_{2}^{0}|$ is particularly small (e.g., for $(\lambda_{1}^{0},\lambda_{2}^{0})=(1,0.95)$).
+Nevertheless, these finite sample distortions quickly fade away as we increase the sample size to $T=500$.

-For comparison purposes the last column of Table 1 also includes the corresponding size estimates for the DM and CW statistics.
+For comparison purposes the last column of Table \ref{tab:Tab1} also includes the corresponding size estimates for the DM and CW statistics.
 These conform with the consensus view that the DM statistic is severely undersized under such nested settings while the CW statistics' empirical sizes are clustered around 5\% for a nominal size of 10\%, in line with the simulation results in Clark and West (2007).

-We next focus on the same DGP when its errors are driven by an ARCH(1) process.
-Table 2 presents size outcomes when inferences ignore the presence of conditional heteroskedasticity while Table 3 presents the same outcomes with Newey-West adjusted long run variance normalisers.
-The point of considering both is to provide a gauge of the effectiveness of the Newey-West correction in the current context.
-As expected, the presence of omitted conditional heteroskedasticity leads to important size distortions (Table 2) regardless of sample size (e.g. empirical sizes in the vicinity of 17\%).